Aquaculture is the farming of fish, plants and other organisms that live in fresh or sea water.

 The Darwin Aquaculture Centre works closely with Charles Darwin University providing work experience for the aquaculture students.
 The Aquaculture Unit also works in collaboration with industry on matters of policy affecting the industry.

 Operational aquaculture policies are researched and developed for the department on issues of strategic importance to the aquaculture industry.
-Wherever possible the policies are pro-active and attempt to provide guidance on issues by having a Departmental policy position in place prior to negotiations with stakeholders.
+Wherever possible the policies are pro-active and attempt to provide guidance on issues by having a departmental policy position in place prior to negotiations with stakeholders.

 The process of operational policy development begins with strategic planning and reviews of departmental business and operational plans.
 Policy development targets areas of concern where specific actions are anticipated.
-Draft policies are prepared in consultation with stakeholders on a wide range of issues with implications for fisheries resource management and aquaculture in the NT.
+Draft policies are prepared in consultation with stakeholders on a wide range of issues with implications for fisheries resource management and aquaculture in the Northern Territory (NT).
 These draft policies are then subject to internal review followed by consultation with the Ministerial Advisory Council for Aquaculture in the NT.
 Following this process, there may be a process of public consultation and ultimately the policy is finalised with a signature from the director of Fisheries.

 The following are operational policies relating to aquaculture: